Anna-M-Thomas/yacho-master/timekeeping.md

 -30 minutes: test works for posting a new answer
 -30 minutes: can update an answer
 -30 minutes: can post a new answer from front end
+-30 minutes: can update right/wrong from front end